zurgeg/linux_rocksmith/guides/setup/fed-non-pipewire.md

 </details>

 Go into your Steam Library and select "Add a game" -> "Add a Non-Steam Game" on the bottom left.
 Make sure you can see all files.
 Select the script we generated just now and add it.
 This will create a shortcut to the script, which I will refer to as "shortcut" from here on.
+Right click on the shortcut and select "Properties".
+Add these launch Options: `PIPEWIRE_LATENCY="256/48000" %command%`

 You can now start the game from Steam.
 Use the shortcut, it will launch the actual game.